 Judgments entered in civil cases are sometimes changed or eliminated (set aside or vacated) altogether.
 This process occurs either in the trial court or in the appellate court.
-If you have had a judgment entered against you and want to know what you can do to reduce the judgment, or get rid of it altogether, The Walker Law Firm can help you evaluate your options for judgement relief.
+If you have had a judgment entered against you and want to know what you can do to reduce the judgment, or eliminate it altogether, The Walker Law Firm can help you evaluate your options for judgement relief.

 Our Orange County lawyers represent businesses and individuals in judgment relief matters in both the trial courts and appellate courts.
 We also offer assistance for Riverside County judgement relief.
-The grounds for such proceedings, as well as the rules and procedures, are different in the two courts.
+The grounds for such proceedings, as well as the rules and procedures, are different in the trial court and the appellate court.
 Contact our judgement relief lawyers to learn more about your options.

 Judgment Relief Representation Requires Understanding The Procedures In California

 The type of relief sought at the trial level will depend on many factors, including:

 - Whether the judgment was entered after a jury trial or a non-jury trial

 - When the judgment was entered